 During that time he worked closely with conservation experts to learn about environmental education programmes and also spent time with a team of rangers in Kruger National Park, South Africa, who are the first to respond to reports of poaching attacks on Elephant and Rhino.

 The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry

-In addition to supporting charities and organisations, Prince Harry – like his brother and The Duchess of Cambridge - is able to direct his own philanthropic work through The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.
+In addition to supporting charities and organisations, The Duke of Sussex– like his brother and The Duchess of Cambridge - is able to direct his own philanthropic work through The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.
 The Royal Foundation develops programmes and charitable projects based on the interests of Their Royal Highnesses by working with organisations which are already making a proven impact in their respective fields.
 The Royal Foundation provides additional investment, mentoring, support and partnerships for these programmes, and lends its own profile and leverage to enhance the effect of their good work.

-Prince Harry lives at Kensington Palace in London.
+The Duke of Sussex lives at Frogmore Cottage with his wife, The Duchess of Sussex, in Windsor.
 He spends his working life carrying out public duties in support of The Queen and fulfilling a number of charitable activities and projects.